viamrobotics/docs/docs/product-overviews/extending-viam/_index.md

 You can use the Viam module system to build a custom [component](/components) or [service](/services).
 The new component or service can then be included in any Viam-powered robot.
-Once configured, modular resources behave identically to built-in resources.
+Once configured, modular resources behave identically to built-in RDK resources.

 The Viam platform manages: